By Marilia Wyatt, CyberPrivacy

 To protect the U.S. electric grids from cyberattacks, cybersecurity experts testifying before the Senate Energy and Natural Resources Committee Oct 26th urged for moving the grid off of the public internet and utilizing quantum encryption capabilities.

-The experts also advised for greater government participation and public/private sector coordination.
+The experts also advised for greater government participation and public and private sector coordination.

 An archived video of the testimony from representatives of the Pacific Northwest, Oak Ridge, and Idaho National Laboratories, Qubitekk, and New Context Services is available here.